Share This Article

 STRESS & YOUR IMMUNE SYSTEM

-As most of us know, the higher our stress levels the more likely we are to get sick.
+As most of us know, the higher our stress levels the less likely we are to feel our best.
 But why?

 If you remember from the Stress & Your Health blog post, the cells in your body work best when the environment surrounding them is kept constant.
 Stress (from either external or internal sources) disrupts the environment around the cells and, if not kept to a minimum, can challenge the body’s ability to correct the disruption.
 This places the cell under stressed conditions (i.e., OXIDATIVE STRESS) which can interrupt their ability to function normally.
 Over time, cell malfunction leads to a disruption of entire body systems which impacts your ability to function normally.

-In this case, high stress loads may negatively impact your immune cell function eventually leading to depressed immunity and increasing your risk of illness.
+In this case, high stress loads may negatively impact your immune cell function which can eventually restrict optimal performance of the immune system.

 BOOSTING YOUR IMMUNE SYSTEM

-Maintaining a strong immune system can reduce your risk of illness.
-Here are some strategies to maintain a healthy immune system.
+Maintaining a strong immune system is essential for health and well-being.
+Here are some strategies to maintain a healthy immune system:

 - Eat a well-balanced diet